vrajpatel1411/Ecommerce-FullStack/backend/Readme.md

 - This command retrieves the logs of a specific pod (`ecommerce-backend-deployment-556594b459-6mn8w`) to check if the deployment is running as expected.

+## Creating Static IP address and assigning it to the Domain Name

+1. Create a Static IP : gcloud compute addresses create ecomemrce-backend --global
+2. Get the IP address : gcloud compute addresses describe ecomemrce-backend
 ## Conclusion

 You have successfully: